 Removing the special point from the plot

-- Alternately, select the point on the graph and press the Delete key, or select the point in the left side of Plot Details and select Remove from the shortcut menu (these actions will not delete the data point from the worksheet).
+- Select the point on the graph and press the Delete key, or select the point in the left side of Plot Details and select Remove from the shortcut menu (these actions will not delete the data point from the worksheet).

 Notes to Upgrade Customers

 Upgrade customers of recent versions may note a slight difference in the Plot Details default settings for customizing a single point: